-Stephanie completed her HBSc at the University of Toronto Mississauga, with a double major in Biology for Health Science and Psychology.
+Stephanie joined the lab in 2019 and completed her HBSc at the University of Toronto Mississauga, with a double major in Biology for Health Science and Psychology.
 She will be pursuing a Master of Science at the University of Toronto in our lab as part of the Department of Cell & Systems Biology starting January 2022.

 During her undergrad she was part of the Psychology Research Opportunity Program and Biology Thesis Program in our lab.
 She has been involved in many research projects and most recently has been interested in exploring what constitutes an optimal housing environment for zebrafish by measuring anxiety/stress-like behaviours.
 Stephanie also works as the Laboratory Coordinator for the Gerlai Lab.

 Zahra joined the lab in 2019 and completed her HBSc degree at the University of Toronto Mississauga, majoring in Psychology with double minors in Biology and Women & Gender Studies.

 She has done several research projects with Gerlai Lab during her undergrad focused mainly on learning and memory and numerosity in zebrafish.
 For her PhD in Fall 2021, she will continue investigating zebrafish numerosity by manipulating levels of alcohol exposure at various developmental time points.

 She is looking forward to collaborations to study aversive conditioning in zebrafish from a biological aspect.